cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 Next the agent loads the time series (+ covariates if `load_covariates_func` is given in the loaded configuration) with the TSClient.

 Then, it loads the model.
 This is either a pretrained model specified in the model configuration with the model link `model_path_pth_link` and the checkpoint link `model_path_ckpt_link` or else a new Prophet model is fitted to predict the data.
 The forecast starts from the optional parameter `forecast start date` in the request or if not specifed the last available date is taken.
 The forecast lasts over the number of specified time steps (`horizon`).
 Finally the forecasted time series is instantiated.
 For that purpose a new forecast iri is created and attached to the iri specified in the request.
+Further metadata, e.g. which data and models are used, are included as well.
+The complete ontology can be found [here](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_Ontology/ontology/ontotimeseries/OntoTimeSeries.owl).

 ## Starting the agent
 Buy running